And then it happened.

 Like many others, I’ve come to the realization that we’re going to be okay.
 I’ve also learned a valuable lesson in the process: our culture can survive outside of the office.
 It can do this because, as it turns out, our culture does not actually rely on all the happy hours, the free lunches, the endless coffee, and snacks.
 In truth, our culture relies on one thing: our people!

-At Victorious, it all boils down to the people.
+At Victorious, our SEO agency all boils down to the people.
 We maintain our culture and relationships by checking in, calling people instead of always pinging them on Slack, asking how or what they are feeling, and, most importantly, by allowing space for the unknown.
 This season is not just testing our values, it’s actually strengthening them!
 We now see that in times of discomfort and ambiguity, we can lean into our values to help build a connection during a time of disconnect.
 We still give a shit, we’re still practicing radical integrity, we’re still practicing process perfection, we’re still putting people first, and last but not least, we are still empowering one another.